Game of Change: Mississippi State

 On the morning of March 14, the day before the game was to be played, the team sent trainer Dutch Luchsinger and five reserve players to Starkville airport at 8 a.m. as decoys.
 Had they been stopped by authorities while trying to board, the rest of the team would have taken a private plane to Nashville and flown commercially to Michigan.
 The Clarion-Ledger reported that Deputy Sheriff Johnson went to the airport to serve the injunction, but left after learning that the plane had not yet arrived due to delays in Atlanta.
 Other accounts suggest alternate reasons why Johnson failed, such as that he arrived too late because he stopped to finish his coffee first; historian Michael Lenehan sums up the legend of Dot Johnson as "a deputy sheriff who tried to do his duty, but not too hard".

 Regardless of why, it is clear that the reserve squad did not encounter the deputy sheriff when they arrived, and thus returned to campus to reunite with the rest of the team.
 Thirty minutes later, they received word that the plane was en route, and the entire team headed to the airport together.
 Facing no further obstruction, their plane took off at 9:44 a.m.
 They stopped over in Nashville to pick up McCarthy before proceeding to the game site in East Lansing, Michigan.
-Later in the day, a justice of the Supreme Court of Mississippi dissolved the injunction for lacking legal basis.
+The injunction was suspended later that day by an associate justice of the Supreme Court of Mississippi, and ultimately dismissed ten days later.